bogdanbojan/moviesplatform/README.md

 ---

-TODO: Add services, features, permissions
+TODO: Add services, features, permissions.
+TODO: Tests.
 TODO: Containerize the app if I have time.

 ---